nyannkov/Psgino/MML.md

 In addition to PSG's built-in envelope generator, Psgino also supports volume control using software envelopes.
 This feature can only be enabled if the volume is controlled with the V command rather than the S command.
-The shape of the envelope is set with 5 parameters (AHDSF method).
+The shape of the envelope is set with 5 parameters (AHDSFR method without "R").
 This envelope volume control can be set independently for each channel.

 ### $E &lt;enabled&gt;